joao-neves95/Braces/README.md

 - Braces.ApiServer: The bridge between the plugins and the UI. .NET Core 3.
 SignalR + WebAPI Controller.

 - Braces.PluginHost: The domain that loads and manages the plugins.
-It has a SignalR Client that communicates with the ApiServer.
+It has a SignalR Client that communicates with the ApiServer and it runs inside a Docker container.

 - Braces.Core: The class library. .NET Core 3 (E.g.: Models, ExtensionSystem, etc.).